NomicFoundation/hardhat-website/src/content/plugin-development/index.md

 ## What is a Hardhat plugin?

-A Hardhat plugin is reusable extension of the functionality of Hardhat and its plugins.
+A Hardhat plugin is a reusable extension of the functionality of Hardhat and its plugins.

 Plugins are defined as TypeScript objects with a `HardhatPlugin` type.
 Users add them to the `plugins` array in their `hardhat.config.ts` file.